 What is a mammogram?

 A mammogram is an X-ray picture of the breast, and the best way doctors have to find breast cancer early.
 During a screening, a large imaging machine moves across breast tissue in an arc to produce pictures.
+Each breast only takes a few minutes to be X-rayed.
 A radiologist then examines the images for abnormalities.

-Current recommendations suggest starting annual screening at age 40.
+Current recommendations suggest starting annual mammography screening at age 40.
 If you have a family history of breast cancer, you’re more at risk, Currie said.
-She recommends asking your primary care doctor about earlier screenings, if breast cancer is genetic.
-“We recommend scheduling screenings after your period, not just before your cycle, due to tenderness in the breasts,” said Currie.
+She recommends asking your primary care doctor about earlier screenings if you have a history of breast cancer in your family.

 Keep your normal routine.
 Some medical appointments require patients to fast or abstain from certain foods or drinks before arrival.
 But Currie said, for a mammogram, that’s unnecessary.
 “We recommend that you do your normal things,” she said.
 “Some people get nervous, and if they don’t eat, they get faint.”